MarvinAmine/UDEMY_READER/README.md

 - Content scripts are listed in `manifest.json`; no build step is required for the popup.
 - Keep API keys out of source control.

+## Privacy
+- Data is stored locally in Chrome storage; no extra servers are used by this extension.
+- Your API keys stay in your browser; requests go directly from the browser to the LLM/TTS providers you configure.
+- You are responsible for any data you send to the LLM/TTS APIs—avoid sharing sensitive content.

 ## Contributing
 Issues and PRs are welcome at https://github.com/MarvinAmine/UDEMY_AWS_PREP_EXAM_COPILOT.
 See `CONTRIBUTING.md` and `CODE_OF_CONDUCT.md`.